Write your own filter¶

 from pygments.util import get_bool_opt from pygments.token import Name from pygments.filter import simplefilter @simplefilter def uncolor(self, lexer, stream, options): class_too = get_bool_opt(options, 'classtoo') for ttype, value in stream: if ttype is Name.Function or (class_too and ttype is Name.Class): ttype = Name yield ttype, value

-The decorator automatically subclasses an internal filter class and uses the decorated function as a method for filtering.
+You can instantiate this filter by calling uncolor(classtoo=True), the same way that you would have instantiated the previous filter by calling UncolorFilter(classtoo=True).
+Indeed, The decorator automatically ensures that uncolor is a class which subclasses an internal filter class.
+The class uncolo uses the decorated function as a method for filtering.
 (That’s why there is a self argument that you probably won’t end up using in the method.)